EricCheung3/op-mobile/README.md

 ```

 ### Run with Browser ###
-You can run OpenPrice mobile app inside browser with Ionic:
+You can run Openprice mobile app inside browser with Ionic:
 ```
 ionic serve
 ```